 Yet, mentoring can be a powerful experience, which can help you get to the next level, whatever that level is.

-If you’d like ongoing, effective mentoring, considering hiring a small business coach.
+If you would like ongoing, effective mentoring, considering hiring a small business coach.
 A mentor coach with years of experience in small business, well, that would be great.
 But find a mentor coach who has not only run a small business, but who also has coached and/or consulted with hundreds of other small business owners, now, there’s the find!

 A good mentor coach can teach, inspire, and guide you, helping you reach your maximum potential.
 The coach can also provide feedback, hold you accountable, and help you develop specific skills and knowledge.